-The new LG V10 is a unique smartphone with a lot to offer.
+The LG V10 is a unique smartphone with a lot to offer.
 Everything from two screens, three cameras, stunning features and a durable design unlike any other LG smartphone released to date.
-Now that the LG V10 is available on multiple carriers in the United States, we wanted to share a few things we learned after using it for 24 hours.
+Here’s what we learned about it after a good 24 hours of usage.

 Earlier this year the LG G4 was released with a lot of praise and was one of LG’s best smartphones ever released.
 However, after just one or two days with the LG V10, I can already recommend it over the slightly smaller option outright.
-It’s nearly the same, but with tons of improvements across the board that makes it one compelling option worth considering over the Galaxy Note 5, Google’s new Nexus 6P and many other big smartphones.
+It’s nearly the same, but with tons of improvements across the board that makes it one compelling option.
+Even over the Galaxy Note 5, Google’s new Nexus 6P and many other big smartphones.

-The new LG V10 is available today from Verizon Wireless, AT&T and T-Mobile, with Sprint passing on the stunning smartphone for now.
+The LG V10 is available from Verizon Wireless, AT&T and T-Mobile, with Sprint passing on the stunning smartphone.
 It has some of the best specs and features of any phone released in 2015, and is surely one users will want to look at before making a smartphone purchase.

 With that in mind, we wanted to share five or so things we learned after a little over 24 hours with the new LG V10 for potential buyers.
-Everything from the size, software, cameras, that new fingerprint scanner and of course the second screen.
+Everything from the size, software, cameras, the new fingerprint scanner and second screen.
 It’s truly a unique phone.
 First we’ll start off with the spec list for those interested, then get into a few things we like and don’t like about the phone for prospective buyers.

 LG V10 Specs